 Mencius is taken primarily from Chan and Legge, with a few from David Hinton.

-The Changes and Documents are all from Legge.
+The Changes, Documents, and Rites are all from Legge.

 The Odes are taken from Waley, except for one taken from Pound.

 The Gongyang Commentary on The Spring and Autumn Annals is taken from Harry Miller.

 Selections are edited for clarity and to fit into 280 characters, so note that quotations may not match the source exactly.
 Furthermore, in a few cases, most notably the Analects, chapter numberings vary slightly between editions, so citations may match one version of the book but not another.